Froyok/froTools/README.md

 # Changelog

+## 3.3.1
+ * Added new hotkey "CTRL+A" and "CTRL+SHIFT+A" to cycle between existing docked widgets/windows
+ * Updated FBX export settings to disable Tangent/Binormals by default (UE4 friendly)
+ * Updated UV window "Move UVs" step field to allow more precise values
+ * Updated UV window with new "Move UVs" quick step buttons
+ * Updated UV window with new quick ratio scale buttons
+ * Updated UV set exporter to not move meshes anymore
+ * Fixed UV set exporter channel name being ignored
+ * Fixed some compatibility issues with Maya 2018
 ## 3.3
  * Added support for Maya 2015/2016/2017 (fixed bugs and broken functions)
  * Added Edge Outline/Border selection from selected faces